 - use walnuts, almonds or another nut instead

 - add maple syrup to your filling

-- add bacon bits for a salty, smokey bite
+- add bacon bits for a salty, smoky bite

-No but they wont keep for long.
+Just like cookies, you do not have to but they wont keep for long if you don't.
 Seal them in a Tupperware container for 2-3 days at room temperature and 5-7 days in the fridge.
 As time goes on, they will dry out so if you want to make them in advance, I suggest freezing them so they last!